 Buy one of the best reciprocating saws and get a full set of blades at the same time.
 The Dewalt DCS367B Max XR saw comes with six blades including ⅝-, 6-, 10-, 14-, 18- and 24-teeth per inch options allowing you to slice through metal, wood, and wood with nails in a breeze.
 This starter set of blades is ideal for most jobs.

 In addition to the blades, this set comes with an excellent saw.
 The cordless Dewalt reciprocating saw uses a 20-volt battery to power its brushless motor for variable speed cutting between 0 and 2,900-strokes per minute.
 You get a 1-⅛-inch stroke length, toolless blade replacement, lever-action four-position blade options and a LED light for dark cutting.
 This saw also sticks out from the crowded field for its particularly lightweight feel that contributes to its maneuverability.

-Best for Wood: Ryobi P517 18V Lithium Ion Cordless Brushless Reciprocating Saw
+Best for Wood: RYOBI 18V ONE+ Brushless Reciprocating Saw